Elder Care: RESOURCES

 Geriatric Care Manager (GCM)

-This is a resource for finding a geriatric care manager, who is a health and human services specialist who acts as a guide, advocate, and resource for families caring for older relatives and persons with disabilities.
+This is a resource for finding a geriatric care manager -- a health and human services specialist who acts as a guide, advocate, and resource for families caring for older relatives and persons with disabilities.
 The GCM is trained and experienced in any of several fields related to care management, including nursing, gerontology, social work, or psychology.

 This website provides you the opportunity to create a free, private Community web site to organize family and friends during times of need.
 Use the calendar in your private Community to match volunteers to needed tasks.
 Send announcements to keep everyone up to date.
 Tap into resources from leading caregiver and health organizations.